Dispersal-induced instability in complex ecosystems: Introduction

 In order to understand the influence of the many aspects of real ecosystems on stability, May's fairly austere model has since been augmented and improved upon.
-Features not captured by May's initial model include food-web structure (e.g., trophic levels, modularity, and nestedness) \cite{grilli, may71, allesinatang1, allesinatang2}, the feasibility of the equilibrium \cite{stone, gibbs}, variation in interaction strength \cite{berlow2004, gross2009}, and variability of the environment and of species susceptibility to environmental change \cite{chesson, mcnaughton1977, thebault, tilman1999}.
-In many models of complex ecosystems only the total abundance of each species is considered, without appreciating how the members of that species are distributed in space \cite{may, grilli, may71, allesinatang1, allesinatang2,stone, gibbs, berlow2004, gross2009, chesson, mcnaughton1977, thebault, tilman1999}.
-In such models there is no notion of space, and hence no dispersal.
-In this work we explicitly include the effects of diffusive dispersal in space, and study the effects on stability.
+Features not captured by May's initial model include food-web structure (e.g., trophic levels, modularity, and nestedness) \cite{grilli, may71, allesinatang1, allesinatang2, hutchinson2019, pilosof2017}, the feasibility of the equilibrium \cite{stone, gibbs}, nonlinearities and alternative interpretations of `interaction strength' \cite{fyodorov2016,gross2009,berlow2004}, and variability of the environment and of species' susceptibility to environmental change \cite{chesson, mcnaughton1977, thebault, tilman1999}.
+In many models of complex ecosystems however, only the total abundance of each species is considered without appreciating how the members of that species are distributed in space \cite{may, grilli, may71, allesinatang1, allesinatang2,stone, gibbs, berlow2004, gross2009, chesson, mcnaughton1977, thebault, tilman1999}.
+In such models there is no notion of space and hence no dispersal.
+In this work we explicitly include the effects of diffusive dispersal in space and study the effects on stability.

-While dispersal may intuitively be expected to be a homogenising and stabilising influence, Turing showed in his seminal work \cite{turing} that it can in fact destabilise a dynamical system.
-Such an instability has been studied in meta-population predator-prey models with small numbers of species \cite{hanski, hassell1991, hassell1994, levinsegel}.
+Dispersal may intuitively be expected to be a homogenising and stabilising influence.
+As demonstrated recently in Ref.~\cite{gravel}, it can indeed stabilise equilibria in spatially heterogeneous ecosystems.
+Perhaps counter-intuitively, the insight of Turing's seminal work \cite{turing} was that dispersal can also destabilise a dynamical system.
+Such an instability has been studied in meta-population \cite{hanski, hanski1999} predator-prey models with small numbers of species \cite{hassell1991, hassell1994, levinsegel} and numerically for food webs on networks \cite{brechtel2018}.
 We combine Turing's idea with May's random-matrix approach to show that a similar destabilising effect can be seen in models of complex ecosystems.

 In order not to obscure the key effects at work, we opt to modify May's paradigmatic model sparingly.
 This allows us to highlight the consequences of the inclusion of dispersal.
 We suppose that the abundances of the species rest in a steady, homogeneous equilibrium.
-In order to study stability, we examine the Jacobian matrix governing perturbations about this equilibrium.
+In order to study stability, we examine the Jacobian matrix governing perturbations in species abundance about this equilibrium.
 Like May, we ask what statistical properties are required of the Jacobian matrix in order for the ecosystem to return to equilibrium when perturbed.